Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_kind.md

 Now you must configure the Workflows Repository GitSync.

-## Configure Workflows Repository GitSync
+## Configure the Workflows Repository for GitSync

-To configure the Workflows Repository GitSync you should open the :code:`config-domino-local.yaml` and copy the `DOMINO_GITHUB_WORKFLOWS_SSH_PUBLIC_KEY` value.
+To configure the Workflows Repository for GitSync access, you should open the `config-domino-local.yaml` and copy the `DOMINO_GITHUB_WORKFLOWS_SSH_PUBLIC_KEY` value.
 Then, you should add this value as a **deploy key** to your Github workflows repository.
 The deploy key section can be found in your workflows repository settings as shown in the image below:

 ![Workflows repository deploy key](/img/deploy-keys.png)

-With the workflows repository access configured, you can now create a local Domino platform running.
+With the workflows repository access configured, you can now create a local Domino platform using the CLI.

 ## Create the platform with Domino CLI